haiku/website/content/guides/building/jam.md

 </li>
 <li><h4>-j#</h4>
 Where # represents the number of threads to use.
 This is useful when building on SMP or multi-core machines.
-<div class="alert alert-warning">Jam suffers from a <a href="https://dev.haiku-os.org/ticket/4091">bug</a> that might make your build fail when using this option.</div>
 </li>
 <li><h4>-a</h4>
 Build all targets, even if they are current.
 Normally, this is not necessary.